Creatine transporter defect: Treatment

-CTD is difficult to treat because the actual transporter responsible for transporting creatine to the brain and muscles is defective.
-Affected individuals have sufficient amounts of creatine, however it cannot get to the tissues where it is needed.
+CTD is difficult to treat because the transporter responsible for transporting creatine to the brain and muscles is defective.
+Affected individuals have sufficient amounts of creatine, but it cannot get to the tissues where it is needed.
 Studies in which oral creatine monohydrate supplements were given to patients with CTD found that patients did not respond to treatment.
-However, similar studies conducted in which patients that had GAMT or AGAT deficiency were given oral creatine monohydrate supplements found that patient's clinical symptoms improved.
 Patients with CTD are unresponsive to oral creatine monohydrate supplements because regardless of the amount of creatine they ingest, the creatine transporter is still defective, and therefore creatine is incapable of being transported across the BBB.
-Given the major role that the BBB has in the transport of creatine to the brain and unresponsiveness of oral creatine monohydrate supplements in CTD patients, future research will focus on working with the BBB to deliver creatine supplements.
-However, given the limited number of patients that have been identified with CTD, future treatment strategies must be more effective and efficient when recognizing individuals with CTD.

-Patient Support

-There are two organizations that support patients and families affected by Creatine Transporter Defect (CTD).
-The international organization, Association for Creatine Deficiencies (ACD), supports patients with all three Cerebral Creatine Deficiency Syndromes (CCDS), including AGAT Deficiency, GAMT Deficiency, and CTD.
-Their mission is to advance education, diagnosis, and research of CCDS.
-ACD's website is creatineinfo.org.
-The French organization, Xtraordinaire, represents families with relatives with mental retardation linked to the X chromosome, including CTD.
-Xtraordinaire's website is xtraordinaire.org.
+Therapeutic approaches that are currently in development include dodecyl creatine ester (DCE) for intranasal creatine delivery, pharmacochaperones to aid in rescuing misfolded transporter, and gene therapy to compensate for the mutated SLC6A8 gene.